maneeshchaturvedi/the-end-of-software-engineering/Part-III/chapter-12-bureaucracy-examined.md

 **Claimed purpose**: Ensure quality, mentor engineers, coordinate work.

-**Actual function**: In most organizations, engineering managers spent time on:
-- Status meetings where engineers reported what they could have written in Slack
-- Performance reviews based on subjective impressions rather than outcomes
-- Resource allocation (assigning engineers to projects)
-- Escalation (passing problems up the chain)
-- Translation (interpreting between technical teams and business stakeholders)
+**Actual function**: In most organizations, engineering managers spent time on status meetings where engineers reported what they could have written in Slack, performance reviews based on subjective impressions rather than outcomes, resource allocation (assigning engineers to projects), escalation (passing problems up the chain), and translation (interpreting between technical teams and business stakeholders).

 **What they actually prevented**: Engineers working independently without managerial oversight.